 As the great nuclear strategist Herman Kahn once said, to survive we must sometimes think the unthinkable.
 Never has this advice been more apt, because from the moment Donald Trump announced his run for president of the United States he has been transforming the unthinkable into the thinkable.

 Albertans may well wonder if a plague of locusts will come next.
 From the 2013 floods, to the oil price collapse and the resulting fiscal crisis, to the Fort McMurray fires, the province has taken some heavy blows.
-So has the country as a whole, because Alberta’s economy is integral to the national economy and its people are vital members of the Canadian family.

 The Leap Manifesto is a Rorschach ink-blot test of one’s political and economic ideology.